indium-network/indium/README.md

 # Indium
-Doge Unblocker is a lightning-fast web proxy designed for performance and stealth.
+Indium is a lightning-fast web proxy designed for performance and stealth.
 We are **by far** the best proxy, offering speeds and features unbeatable by any other proxies.
 ## Key Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking